rucio/helm-charts/charts/rucio-server/README.md

 ## Authentication Ingress

 For the authentication ingress the configuration is a bit different if you want to use the x509 certificate authentication in Rucio.
 In this case the TLS connection cannot be terminated by the ingress controller but instead it has to be forwarded to the pods so that they can verify the user certificate.
 You will need an ingress controller that supports TLS passthrough.
 This documentation will focus on the nginx ingress controller.

-First, the `authService` has to be configured using HTTPS as described above.
+First, the `service` has to be configured using HTTPS as described above.
 Then, you can enable passthrough in the ingress definition:

-    authIngress:
+    ingress:
       enabled: true
       annotations:
         kubernetes.io/ingress.class: nginx